-If he seems rather uninterested, try to hide it behind you for a few seconds, then present it again.
+If he seems uninterested, try hiding it behind you for a few seconds, then present it again.
 So that he can focus and sniff it, you may place a small treat or rub some food like peanut butter at the stick’s tip.
-The instant he takes the treat, touches, or bumps it, reward accordingly.
+The instant he takes the treat, touches it, or bumps it, reward accordingly.
 Do not let him lick, mouth, or chew the stick.

 Repeat this a number of times by distancing the tip of the training stick an inch or two from your dog’s nose each time.

 Continue until he understands that touching it earns him a treat.
 Try to avoid verbal commands first and be patient with this exercise.
-Either your dog will learn this quickly, or he might need more time over several sessions.
+Either your dog will learn this quickly or need more time over several sessions.

 After your dog has grasped the basic foundation, it’s time for more advanced obedience training.

 Move the dog training stick away from him, to the left or right, and directly in front of him.
 Click the clicker and reward when he takes a step forward to follow and touch it.
 Keep the distances short while slowly holding the stick.
 Progress by raising the stick above your dog’s head so that he reaches upwards to nudge it.

 Introduce the command.